jeffpar/marc/README.md

     https://catalog.loc.gov/vwebv/holdingsInfo?searchId=13625&recCount=25&recPointer=1&bibId=3469814

-In order to deduce that, the tool needs some additional context to help identify the matching item:
+In order to deduce that, the tool needs some additional context to help identify the matching item, such as:

+    marc lccn:93-30056 title:gray

+or:

     marc lccn:93-30056 author:gosney

 If multiple items can't be reduced to a single item, either because no additional data was provided or the additional data didn't match any items (or matched more than one item), then no MARC record will be created, even if an output file or barcode was provided.